luludotdev/faceapp.js/README.md

 ```

 ### ⌨ CLI
 There is a CLI available.
-Install the package globally using `npm i -g faceapp` and then you can just run `faceapp` to access the CLI.
+Install the package globally using `npm i -g faceapp` and then run `faceapp` to access the CLI.

 ### 📜 Filter IDs
 Known Filters: |  |  |  |  |